adamclmns/Python-Remote-Shell-Executer/README.md

 Requires Python 2.7 x86 and Fabric module.
 You can also just use the provided conda Env file with miniconda for windows (any version should work)

 NOTE: this is an unfinished project.
 Features are incomplete.

+Background:
+  In a previous job, I would write bash scripts that would search logs for certain errors or messages for troubleshooting production environments.
+Some of these scripts would get way too long for a one-liner, and often they needed to be run against 8 or more servers.

+  To make running the script on a set of servers easier, I created this tool.
+  Now, as I dive deeper into raspberry pi, I'm finding that I need to upload and run python code over ssh, and this tool will be extended to upload any file and execute any command, with a few specific short-cut commands for running python scripts on a remote host and pipe the output back to a terminal.